karangupta8/H.U.G.O-Chatbot/README.md

 This project is based on the ALICE A.I.
 Foundation's AIML files, released under the GNU General Public License.

-## 🤝 Contributing

-This project welcomes contributions!
-Whether you're:
-- Adding new AIML knowledge files
-- Improving API integration
-- Enhancing error handling
-- Adding new features

-Please see our contributing guidelines for more details.

 ## 🙏 Acknowledgments